is a free Pump It Up

 simulator for any operating system.
 The unique thing about it is that it's fully customizable, from the theme setup to the notes during gameplay to even the game's metrics.
 The one thing that gets people playing is the fact that any song can be put into the game and be playable, but sometimes this doesn't work out so well.
 Since the notechart for each song has to be made first before playing it, unless one goes online and looks for simfiles

 , downloads them and puts them on the game, and then you have to hope that the simfile is good.
+Charting the arrows takes enough time and skill, but syncing the chart to the music properly is a big hurdle as well, and extremely difficult for songs played by a band that change subtly in tempo.
 Then there's graphics...

 ).
 Keyboard style is much more accessible and easier to play, but the learning curve is rather sharper than other rhythm games.

 Currently, there's dozens of websites for the game and three games made off of it: In The Groove

 The latest version, StepMania 5 Beta 1a, can be downloaded from Google Code

 Tropes associated with this game are as follows:

 - Announcer Chatter: Only if the player wishes it via packs.

 - Ascended Fanon: StepMania 5 was originally a fork of 4.0 known as sm-ssc.

 - Ascended Glitch: The infamous "negative BPM" bug which could be exploited to cause "warps" in a chart, which could be used for all sorts of interesting effects.
 The 4.0 branch unfortunately fixed this bug, but the fork sm-ssc (later merged back in as "StepMania 5") adds a new element called a "Warp" (along with "fake" arrows) which can be used for emulating this behavior in a more future-proof manner.